What is written consent and what actions of the board of directors is behind it?

 Possible cons of written consent

 Unfortunately, written consents can’t mitigate divisive issues between board members.
-Any potential controversies require the in-depth discussion and thorough discourse that only a meeting can provide.
+Any potential controversies require in-depth discussion and thorough discourse that only a meeting can provide.

 Plus, written consent is no substitute for the interpersonal connections built and established during meetings.

 Of course, in specific situations, it doesn’t make sense to schedule meetings.
-But, even for rudimentary matters, it doesn’t hurt to have some form of discussion (even on the phone) just to ensure no signals get crossed.
+But, even for rudimentary matters, it doesn’t hurt to have some form of discussion (even on the phone) to ensure no signals get crossed.

-Still, companies that know when and how to utilize written consent to keep operations thriving and flowing with efficiency will reap the benefits of the time-saving method.
+2. Companies that know when and how to utilize written consent to keep operations thriving and flowing with efficiency will reap the benefits of the time-saving method.

 See how can we support your board meeting